 Background

-NOTE Users, who are assigned different Companies/Clients and/or Roles can and must make a selection from the available alternatives during the login process.
-If the 'Back' button is selected in this second step of the login process, the login dialog shown above reappears.
-For technical reasons,the 'User term' ( Example:
+NOTE Users who are assigned different Companies/Clients and/or Roles can and must select from the available alternatives during the login process.
+If the "Cancel" button is selected in this second step of the login process, the login dialog shown above reappears.
+For technical reasons, the system pre-fills the "username" field with the "User term" (userterm) from the canceled SSO login.
+The pre-filled user term does not necessarily match the "username" (username) of the account.
+A conventional login using this pre-filled value only makes sense if both values are identical.

 A successful SSO login requires the following: